Wine Atlas

 Mornington Peninsula

-Mornington Peninsula is an Australian wine appellation located in Victoria, characterized by its cool maritime climate and diverse soils.
-The region is known for its proximity to Port Phillip Bay, which moderates temperatures and influences the ripening of grapes.
-Mornington Peninsula is recognized for producing high-quality Pinot Noir and Chardonnay, with a focus on small-scale, boutique wineries.
-The appellation's unique terroir contributes to the distinct flavor profiles of its wines.
+Mornington Peninsula is a Geographical Indication (GI) located in Victoria, Australia, known for its cool maritime climate and diverse terroir.
+The region is characterized by its proximity to Port Phillip Bay, which moderates temperatures and contributes to a long growing season.
+Mornington Peninsula is particularly recognized for its production of high-quality Pinot Noir and Chardonnay, with a growing reputation for Pinot Gris as well.

 Content is generated and curated by vynr using multiple sources and internal models.
 It is intended as a guide, not a definitive reference.